 Visit the Central Market

-Pretty much close to the square, on Vodnikov square, you’ll find the Central Market – open-air daily market with the local farmers’ product.
-It’s a great place to shop for some fresh fruits or farmers products and have an amazing full breakfast or just a morning snack.
-Pretty close to it, on Pogačarjev square you’ll find the stalls with even more local products – cheese, honey, chocolate, sausages, or simply anything that comes to your mind.
-In the covered market in the colonnades lining the river you can shop for some unique handcraft souvenirs.
+Pretty close, on Vodnikov Square, you’ll find the Central Market – an open-air daily market with products from local farmers.
+It’s a great place to shop for some fresh fruit or farmer’s products and have an amazing full breakfast or just a morning snack.
+Pretty close to it, on Pogačarjev Square, you’ll find the stalls with even more local products – cheese, honey, chocolate, sausages, anything that comes to your mind.
+In the covered part, inside of the colonnade, you can find some unique handcrafted souvenirs.

 Stroll the Trubarjeva cesta